Ultimate Google Analytics 4 (GA4) Guide

 At the bottom of the GA4 dashboard, you’ll notice some valuable predictive insights generated by Google’s machine learning technology.

-UA is limited in a sense when it comes to analyzing consumer behaviour on websites.
+UA is limited in a sense when it comes to analysing consumer behaviour on websites.
 But GA4 has exerted advanced data analytics through predictive metrics to enhance your data-driven strategies.

 These metrics include: